grahamflick/Nellab-MRI-Pipeline/README.md

 **If you do not complete the above two steps, you will be unable to do any of the remaining steps.**

-3) Add the participant to the "MRI_Participant_INFO" document.

-4) Add the MRI number and sharing info under "MRI Information" to the NELLAB-AD Participants Google Sheet.
+3) Add the MRI number and sharing info under "MRI Information" to the NELLAB-AD Participants document.

-5) Make sure you have a Matlab version beyond 2016a installed on your MAC.
+4) Make sure you have a Matlab version beyond 2016a installed on your MAC.

-6) Make sure that you have the following 2 Drives mounted on your computer:
+5) Make sure that you have the following 2 Drives mounted on your computer:

 	smb://rcsfileshare.abudhabi.nyu.edu/mri-nellab